China

 Ractopamine Control Program (Eligible Pork Products)

-Pork and pork products with FSIS export certificate issuance dates on or after July 1, 2014 must be derived from lots of hogs that are produced in accordance with either of the Agricultural Marketing Service’s (AMS) ractopamine control program’s identified as the Never Fed Beta Agonist Program or a specifically developed, written ractopamine-free program.
+Pork and pork products with FSIS export certificate issuance dates on or after July 1, 2014, must be derived from lots of hogs that are produced in accordance with either of the Agricultural Marketing Service’s (AMS) ractopamine control programs identified as the Never Fed Beta Agonist Program or a specifically developed, written ractopamine-free program.
 Pork and pork products that are not produced under one of these ractopamine control program options are not eligible for export to China and should not be certified.
-IPP must consult the AMS website for verification that the pork and pork products was produced in accordance with AMS’s Never Fed Beta Agonist Program as referenced in item B.1.c. below or obtain verification that the pork or pork products were produced in accordance with a specifically developed, written ractopamine-free program.
+IPP must consult the AMS website for verification that the pork and pork products were produced in accordance with AMS’s Never Fed Beta Agonist Program as referenced in item B.1.c. below or obtain verification that the pork or pork products were produced in accordance with a specifically developed, written ractopamine-free program.
 Negative test results for the presence of ractopamine are not enough to satisfy this requirement, a ractopamine control program is required.
-Pork Products for export to China must be tested in accordance with those programs.
+Pork products for export to China must be tested in accordance with those programs.

 - Ractopamine Residue Program